 Best Places to Eat in Hollywood Studios

-Disney World’s Hollywood Studios was opened in 1989 to serve as both a theme park and an fully operationally production studio.
+Disney World’s Hollywood Studios was opened in 1989 to serve as both a theme park and a fully operationally production studio.
 Today, the area encompasses 135 acres filled with interesting and exciting attractions themed around the heyday of Hollywood’s film industry.
 Between the rides, walking around the park, and standing in lines under the warm Florida sunshine, you will inevitably work up a big appetite.
 But with all of the various Quick Service and Table Service restaurants to choose from, it’s not an easy task deciding where to dine.
 So here are is a list of the best places to eat in Hollywood Studios to help you decide.

 Overview of Hollywood Studios Restaurants

 In order to make the best dining choice for you and your fellow travelers, there are a few things you should be aware of.
 Unlike some of the other Disney World theme parks, the eateries at Hollywood Studios tend to be a bit more subdued.
 That said, there are some really great options here!
 You can find both Table Service and Quick Service establishments with menu items to appeal to just about anyone’s taste palette.
 Hollywood Studios has 26 unique dining options – 10 of which are considered Quick Service and 5 Table Service.
 The others are food stands and carts.
 Let’s take a look at each of these restaurants to see which ones may appeal to you.

 Quick Service Restaurants at Hollywood Studios